gSchool/warmups/parsing-http/README.md

 Your mission is to create a class called HttpResponse (test-driven) that can parse these HTTP responses.
 Every HTTP response is setup in the same way:

 * The first line contains the status code
-* There is a blank line in between the header and body
+* There is a blank line in between the list of headers and the body

 This class must: